The free command is used to view how much memory (RAM) is available. The free command without any options will display the available memory in bytes.

 for file in /proc/*/status ; do egrep 'VmData|Name' $file | sed ':label; N; $! b label; s|\n| |g' | awk '{print $4 " " $5 " " $2}'; done | sort --numeric --reverse | head

-Notice in the above example that numerous HTTPD processes are using swap.
-The following command can be used to display the amount of swap being used by the HTTPD processes.
+Notice in the above example that numerous HTTPD processes are using swap. grep can be used to display the processes containing a certain string (httpd in this example).

 ~]$ for file in $( ls /proc/*/status ); do egrep '^(VmSwap|Name|Pid)' $file | sed ':label; N; $! b label; s|\n| |g' | awk '{print $6 " " $7 " " $2 " (PID " $4 ")"}'; done | sort --numeric --reverse | grep httpd